 She and her sisters died of tuberculosis in Exeter, R.I., and their brother Edwin came down with the disease.
 Their father gave permission to exhume the bodies.
 So villagers and the local doctor dug up Mary, Mary Olive and Mercy.

 The first two had decomposed, but the more recently buried Mercy had not – probably because of the winter cold.
 Her heart also had blood in it, which they took as a sign she was feasting on brother Edwin.
 They removed her heart from her body, burned it, mixed it with water and gave it to Edwin to drink.
 He died two months later.

 A reporter for the Providence Journal covered Mercy Brown’s exhumation, and the story spread.
 It reached newspapers in England, and it may even have inspired Bram Stoker’s novel, Dracula.

 Griswold Gravel Pit

-In the 1990s, archaeologists studied the remains of an unusual skeleton found in a gravel pit in Griswold, Conn.
+In the 1990s, archaeologists studied the remains of an unusual skeleton found in a gravel pit in Hopeville, a borough of Griswold, Conn.
 The gravel pit had once served as a colonial cemetery, and someone had beheaded the skeleton and arranged it in a skull-and-crossbones pattern.

 Archaeologists Paul Sledzik and Nicholas Bellantoni concluded the skeleton was another victim of the New England vampire panic.